Citation-Enhanced Generation for LLM-based Chatbots: Limitations

 \section{Limitations}

 Our study has several limitations: 1) Restricted retriever and corpus: In our experiments, we do not employ a fine-tuned specific retriever for post-hoc methods, and our method utilizes only the Wikipedia corpus, limiting the applicability of our framework to general knowledge-based question-answering scenarios but only demonstrate the effectiveness of our model.
 2) Our experiments are conducted on existing benchmarks and manual annotations, where we do not propose new QA datasets for the verification of regeneration performance.
 3) The adopted NLI method in the citation generation module inherently relies on the LLM's world knowledge.
 More powerful NLI methods can contribute to better performance.
+4) Prompting to regenerate and Using NLI technology to generate citations both incur API cost.
+API costs incurred for conducting our method and creating the WikiRetr datasets are shown in Table~\ref{tab:19}.